dfinity/nns-dapp/rs/proposals/HACKING.md

     - Note: The above routine is likely to change soon.
 When it does, the command above needs to be updated.
     - Note: The command may require some manual intervention if the upstream changes are too radical.
   - You can update just a few canisters by manually by getting the corresponding `.did` files from the relevant upstream repositories.
 You will have to make any corresponding changes manually.
-- Update the rust code derived from the `.did` files by running: `./scripts/proposals/did2rs` Alternatively, run the "Update Proposals" github action.
+- Update the rust code derived from the `.did` files by running: `./scripts/proposals/did2rs` Alternatively, run the "Update Proposals" GitHub action.

 ### Test the changes